equodev/filesystem/com.make.equo.node.packages/packages/equo-toolbar-api/README.md

 # JS Toolbar API installation project

 ## Pre-requirements:
-You should have already installed yarn/npm.
+You should have already installed npm/yarn.

+Npm version must be 6.0.0 or above.

 ## Step-by-Step Installation